yunnanpl/esp32_python_gasmeter/README.md

   + due to this rule, impulse is counted (is valid) only if lasts 3-5 seconds (to avoid noise)<br/>
   + this would need to be corrected for counters with higher resolution per impulse (still, the sensor is fast enough to handle it easily)<br/>
 + would work with anything gas meter of this kind
++ presumably there are also water meters with this kind of output

 ### Connected projects